Macros and Templates:

 seem more complex than it is in

 Macros and Templates

-link on the relevant page on this site, saving it to your Windows
+link on the relevant page on this site.
+SAVE that Zip file to your Windows

 desktop or any convenient folder (a/k/a "directory").

 The download link is found in a box at the top of the left column on

 each macro's download page.
 For links to various download pages, see

 the Library.
 (Some download links -- usually for individual or minor macros -- are found elsewhere on the web page.)

 ¤ For more on files and folders see Windows

 XP or Windows